 The succession of the CEO to chairman is a significant issue, acceptable only on rare occasions.
-Investors would expect confirmation that external search consultants had been engaged and that external candidates of at least equivalent stature had been considered.
+The Pensions and Lifetime Savings Association notes that investors would expect confirmation that external search consultants had been engaged and that external candidates of at least equivalent stature had been considered.
 The complexity of the business is an insufficiently persuasive argument to justify this type of succession.
 Given the issues posed by a former CEO assuming the role of chair of the board, it is important for shareholder approval to be sought at the AGM coinciding with or following the appointment.